JetBrains/intellij-sdk-docs/tutorials/editor_basics/coordinates_system.md

 ## 2.5.
 Offset

-An absolute offset for a given caret position is accessible through CaretModel as well
+An absolute offset for a given caret position is accessible through `CaretModel` as well:

 ```java
 public class EditorAreaIllustration extends AnAction {